-Humpbacks are found throughout the world’s oceans, although their numbers dipped dangerously low as a result of whaling in the 1800’s.
+Humpbacks are found throughout the world’s oceans, although their numbers dipped dangerously low as a result of the whaling that started in the 1800’s.
 It’s estimated that as few as 1,000 were left in 1965.
 Now, there are an estimated 23,000 north pacific humpbacks alone.
 Of this number, about 60%, or 12,000 – 14,000, migrate to Hawaii.

-One interesting fact about the north pacific humpbacks are the three somewhat distinct populations they form.
+An interesting fact about the north pacific humpbacks are the three somewhat distinct populations they form.
 The eastern stock migrate between Northern California in summer and Mexico in winter.
-The western stock summers in the Aleutian Islands and moves on the islands south of Japan in winter.
-The central stock can be found here in Hawaii in the winter, after spending their summers in southeast Alaska and the Gulf of Alaska.
+The western stock summers in the Aleutian Islands and moves on to the islands south of Japan in winter.
+The central stock can be found here in Hawaii in the winter after spending their summers in southeast Alaska and the Gulf of Alaska.
 The whales aren’t too strict about their migrations though, as some mixing on the breeding grounds has been observed in each of the three groups, which probably goes a long way to keeping the gene pool nice and diverse.

 Hawaii’s waters provide such an important habitat for these whales that Congress designated the Hawaiian Islands Humpback Whale National Marine Sanctuary in 1992, where the whales would be protected as an endangered species by both federal and state law.
 Luckily for us, one of the two most popular places for whales to congregate is in the waters of Maui County, meaning the area between Maui, Lanai, Molokai and Kaho’olawe.
-Their other popular spot is to the southwest of Molokai.
+The other popular spot for the whales is to the southwest of Molokai.
 As their numbers continue to strengthen, they have made progress spreading out toward the other Hawaiian islands.

 Our whales from Alaska leave their feeding grounds in the fall and swim almost non-stop until reaching their breeding grounds in Hawaii, which can take between 6-8 weeks.
 At about 3,000 miles each way, it’s one of the longest mammal migrations, which is why it takes them so long despite their epic size.